GGP1/atoll/README.md

 ### Entropy

-> Entropy is a measure of the uncertainty or randomness of a system.
+Entropy is a **measure of the uncertainty of a system**.
 The concept is a difficult one to grasp fully and is confusing, even to experts.
 Strictly speaking, any given passphrase has an entropy of zero because it is already chosen.
 It is the method you use to randomly select your passphrase that has entropy.
 Entropy tells how hard it will be to guess the passphrase itself even if an attacker knows the method you used to select your passphrase.
 A passphrase is more secure if it is selected using a method that has more entropy.
 Entropy is measured in bits.
-The outcome of a single coin toss -- "heads or tails" -- has one bit of entropy. - Arnold G. Reinhold
+The outcome of a single coin toss -- "heads or tails" -- has one bit of entropy. - *Arnold G. Reinhold*.

-`entropy := log2(poolLength ^ secretLength)`
+> Entropy = log2(poolLength ^ secretLength)

-**Pool lengths**:

-1. Password formats:
-    * Level 1 (lowercases): 26
-    * Level 2 (uppercases): 26
-    * Level 3 (digits): 10
-    * Level 4 (space): 1
-    * Level 5 (specials): 32
-2. Passphrase No list (must be calculated word by word): 26 ^ word length
-3. Passphrase Word list: 18,325
-4. Passphrase Syllable list: 10,129
+The French National Cybersecurity Agency (ANSSI) recommends secrets having a minimum of 100 bits when it comes to passwords or secret keys for encryption systems that absolutely must be secure.
+In fact, the agency recommends 128 bits to guarantee security for several years.
+It considers 64 bits to be very small (very weak); 64 to 80 bits to be small; and 80 to 100 bits to be medium (moderately strong).

-### More calculations
+### Keyspace

-In case you want to obtain more information about the secret security, here are some calculations:

-> What is calculated is the 50% of a brute force attack (this is the average an attacker will take to crack the password).
+Keyspace is the set of all possible permutations of a key.
+On average, half the key space must be searched to find the solution.

+### Seconds to crack

+> When calculating the seconds to crack the secret what is considered is a brute force attack.
 Dictionary and social engineering attacks (like shoulder surfing. pretexting, etc) are left out of consideration.

-- Number of *possible secrets* that the algorithm can generate: 2 ^ entropy

-- Number of *attempts* to crack the secret: (2 ^ entropy) / 2

-- Seconds to crack:
-    > 1,000,000,000,000,000 (1 trillion) is the number of guesses per second Edward Snowden said we should be prepared for
+The time taken in seconds by a brute force attack to crack a secret is calculated by doing `keyspace / guessesPerSecond' where the guesses per second is 1 trillon, this is the number Edward Snowden said we should be prepared for and might be changed in the future.

-    * Password: (((2 ^ entropy) / 1,000,000,000,000,000) / 2)
-    * Passphrase:
-        + *NoList*: 26^SumWordsLength^len(words) -> iterate over words and sum each word length.
-        + *WordList* and *SyllableList*: (((2 ^ entropy) - len(words)) / 1,000,000,000,000,000) / 2
+In 2019 a record was set for a computer trying to generate every conceivable password.
+It achieved a rate faster than 100 billion guesses per second.

 ## Benchmarks

-- GOOS: windows
-- GOARCH: amd64
-- GOMAXPROCS: 6

-SPECS:
+Specifications:
+* Operating system: windows.
-    Processor Intel(R) Core(TM) i5-9400F CPU @ 2.90GHz, 2904 Mhz, 6 Core(s), 6 Logical Processor(s)
+* Processor: Intel(R) Core(TM) i5-9400F CPU @ 2.90GHz, 2904 Mhz, 6 Core(s), 6 Logical Processor(s).

-    16GB RAM
+* Installed RAM: 16GB.
+* Graphics card: GeForce GTX 1060 6GB.

 ```
-BenchmarkPassword                  	   43316     27158 ns/op    17313 B/op     197 allocs/op
+BenchmarkPassword                  	   40404     29454 ns/op    18831 B/op     212 allocs/op
-BenchmarkNewPassword               	   39214     30475 ns/op    19637 B/op     239 allocs/op
+BenchmarkNewPassword               	   38706     31132 ns/op    19620 B/op     235 allocs/op
-BenchmarkNewPassphrase             	   21698     55174 ns/op     8854 B/op     578 allocs/op
+BenchmarkNewPassphrase             	   33993     35507 ns/op     6411 B/op     400 allocs/op
-BenchmarkPassphrase_NoList         	   21978     55008 ns/op     8858 B/op     579 allocs/op
+BenchmarkPassphrase_NoList         	   35397     33845 ns/op     5741 B/op     357 allocs/op
-BenchmarkPassphrase_WordList       	  387115      3051 ns/op      576 B/op      27 allocs/op
+BenchmarkPassphrase_WordList       	  266659      4515 ns/op      896 B/op      46 allocs/op
-BenchmarkPassphrase_SyllableList   	  428774      2810 ns/op      560 B/op      27 allocs/op
+BenchmarkPassphrase_SyllableList   	  279216      4373 ns/op      880 B/op      46 allocs/op
 ```

 Take a look at them [here](/benchmark_test.go).